 How would you react if you randomly hear budots music on the streets?
 A lot of locals would chuckle dismissively, while others would outright cringe.
 Its quirky mishmash of sounds would seem a tad too comical to untrained ears—a silly eccentricity that wouldn’t stand a chance against conventional music.
-But did you know that this preconceived idea might be deeply rooted in a cultural bias that borderline glorifies Western ideologies and trivializes the value of our grassroots?

 If you’re an urban-raised Filipino born into privilege, your formative years were (most probably) primarily shaped by the international media—maybe even leading you to a point where homegrown pop culture sounded more foreign than actual foreign stuff.

-From fashion to visual arts to music, chances are you were conditioned to believe that anything that did not fit the mainstream mold was inferior and foolish—a product of what we collectively refer to as “jejemon” (an internet subculture that has unfairly been ridiculed for its lowbrow style and kitsch aesthetics).
+From fashion and visual arts to music, chances are you were conditioned to believe that anything that did not fit the mainstream mold was inferior and foolish—a product of what we collectively refer to as “jejemon” (an internet subculture that has unfairly been ridiculed for its lowbrow style and kitsch aesthetics).

 Unfortunately, budots fell victim to this prejudice, and the socioeconomic stigma attached to it further intensified the misperception.
 The genre has found its roots intertwined with the working class, blasting from jeepneys, neighborhood boom boxes, and street parties in low-income communities.
 This association has promoted the perpetuation of a classist mentality that undermines the artistic merit and cultural significance of budots.

 Its outlandish nature inevitably became a popular target for mockery and was brushed aside as a passing fad that lacks substance.
-At best, it was labeled as the soundtrack of the masses, something to be enjoyed in the background but never taken seriously.
+At best, it was labeled the soundtrack of the masses, something to be enjoyed in the background but never taken seriously.

 But here’s a hard (not really, tbh) pill to swallow: Budots has what it takes to infiltrate and dominate the mainstream—and Manila Community Radio (MCR) is one of those at the forefront of championing its rise.
-For those unaware, MCR won Boiler Room’s (a UK-based online music broadcaster that “connects local dance floors to the wider world”) Broadcast Lab grant, earning them an opportunity to mount a showcase that puts focus on underrepresented genres in local dance music.
+For those unaware, MCR won Boiler Room’s (a UK-based online music broadcaster that “connects local dance floors to the wider world”) Broadcast Lab grant, earning them an opportunity to mount a showcase that focuses on underrepresented genres in local dance music.

-The event took place in April, and it featured a diverse lineup of emerging DJs and local EDM trailblazers from cultural hubs within and beyond the Metro: Showtime Official Club, obese.dogma777, Pikunin, T33G33, Hideki Ito, Libya Montes, Teya Logos, and DJ Love (a.k.a. the producer credited for pioneering budots music).
+The event took place in April, and it featured a diverse lineup of emerging DJs and local EDM trailblazers from cultural hubs within and beyond the metro: Showtime Official Club, obese.dogma777, Pikunin, T33G33, Hideki Ito, Libya Montes, Teya Logos, and DJ Love (a.k.a. the producer credited for pioneering budots music).
 Six sets blended the adrenaline-pumping beats of budots with elements of trap, house, techno, hip-hop, and other underground genres—creating a sonic fusion that could ignite any dance floor.

 The most exciting part?
 It doesn’t matter if you’re an actual attendee (who wants to relive the electrifying experience), a grassroots music enthusiast, or just a curious onlooker; everybody can enjoy the full showcase for free via Boiler Room’s YouTube channel.